 Service revenue is concentrated to a limited number of participating facilities.
-The Organization had contracts with two facilities in the year ended June 30, 2023 that represented approximately 94% of service revenues.
-The Organization had contracts with three facilities in the year ended June 30, 2022 that represented approximately 88% of service revenues.
-One of these contracts was terminated in the year ended June 30, 2022.
+The Organization had contracts with two facilities in the years ended June 30, 2024 and 2023 that represented approximately 89% and 94% of service revenues, respectively.

-Note 14 - Liquidity and availability of financial assets
+Note 12 - Liquidity and availability of financial assets